 The black mulberry is very close in resemblance to the blackberry.
 It comes from the flowering part species of the family Moraceae.
 They are found in Southwestern Asia, where they were grown for so long that the precise natural range is actually unknown.
 They have the highest number of known chromosomes on earth at 308.
 Southern cooks use them in all kinds of dishes such as pies as a replacement for blackberries.
 While it only grows in Southern regions of Asia and the Middle East, the largest documented concentration of the black mulberry tree is found in a vineyard in Slovakia.

 Black currants are grown in a woody shrub and belong to the Grossulariaceae family of berries.
-They are native to the temperate regions of central and northern Europe and Northern Asia.
-They thrive in moist, fertile soils, in environments that have a somewhat cool temperature.
-They can be grown domestically and commercially which makes them a popular option.
-They can be harvested by machine and hand, which makes them easy to plant on a mass scale.
+They are native to the temperate regions of central and northern Europe and Northern Asia and thrive in moist, fertile soils, in environments that have a somewhat cool temperature.
+They can be grown domestically and commercially and can be harvested by machine and hand, which makes them easy to plant on a mass scale.

 The fruit contains a high content of vitamin C and polyphenol phytochemicals.
 The Black Currant is used to cook different savory and sweet dishes, but mostly they are produced for jams, jellies, syrups, and juices.
 Black currants are also used in alcoholic beverages, medicine, and dyes.